jhollinger/occams-record/README.md

   # Only SELECT the columns you need.
 Your DBA will thank you.
   eager_load(:customer, select: "id, name").

-  # A Proc can customize the query using ActiveRecord's standard query
+  # A Proc can use ActiveRecord's query builder
-  # builder, including any scopes you've defined on the LineItem model.
   eager_load(:line_items, ->(q) { q.active.order("created_at") }) {
     eager_load(:product)
     eager_load(:something_else)